May 20, 2024 Dan A

 Humulene is one of the first terpenes ever identified.
 It was originally found in hops but there’s an abundance of it in cannabis plants, as well as other plants and flowers.
 It gives weed its somewhat earthy aroma and notes.

 Early research has shown humulene to be anti-proliferative, meaning it prevents cancer cells from growing.
 Also, it proved to be effective in suppressing appetite, making it a potential weight-loss tool.
-Furthermore, like many other terpenes in cannabis, it also reduces inflammation, relieves pain and fights bacterial infections.
+Like many other terpenes in cannabis, it also reduces inflammation, relieves pain and fights bacterial infections.

 Beta-caryophyllene